 - International Labour Organisation standards as ratified by the Government of Kenya.

-Currently, in the operational phase, some 870 people are employed, both directly by Base Titanium and by outsourced service provider contractors.
-In line with prioritising recruitment from project affected and local communities, 60% of all employees are sourced from Kwale County.
+Currently, in the operational phase, over 1,100 people are employed, both directly by Base Titanium and by outsourced service providers.
+In line with prioritising recruitment from project affected and local communities, 68% of all employees are now sourced from Kwale County.

 - Fence 4 – the remainder of Kwale County

 - Fence 5 – the remainder of the Kenya coast